atctwo/bbrx/docs/usage/action_event_list.md

 ## Brake (`BB_ACTION_BRAKE`)
 If the input to this action resolves as true, then all motors will be stopped immediately.
 This overrides everything else including speed control.

+## GPIO Output (`BB_ACTION_GPIO`)
+This action reads the event value as a digital input, then simply writes that value as a digital output to the specified GPIO pin.
+This can be used for general purpose applications like powering an LED when a button is pressed.

 # Events (`bb_event`)
 Gamepad events are based on the inputs exposed by Bluepad32, which bbrx depends on for gamepad support.
 Input naming is also carried over directly from BP32.